TYPE DESIGN INFORMATION PAGE last updated on Fri Jan 24 21:43:29 EST 2020

 Lucas de Groot

-Sells fonts made by Luc(as) de Groot at FontFabrik in Berlin.
+Luc(as) de Groot 's foundry in Berlin.
 MyFonts link.
 Established in 2000, their most popular typefaces include Thesis (the family that includes TheSans, a long-time bestseller), Sun, Taz and Corpid.
 At MyFonts, one can get Calibri, Consolas, LF Corpid III (contains support for Turkish, Cyrillic and Greek as well), LF Jesus Loves You All, LF Nebulae, LF Punten, LF Spiegel, LF Sun, LF Taz III, LF TheAntiqua, LF TheAntiquaSun, LF TheMix, LF TheSans, LF TheSansMono, LF TheSerif, all by Lucas de Groot.

 Mediumextrabold (or: M XB Foundry)